Tropical Depression 17 forms in the Atlantic

-It's not expected to affect the United States during the next seven days.
+It's not expected to affect the United States during the next five days.

 Another disturbance behind TD17, which is just off the African coast has a 90 percent chance of cyclone formation during the next 48 hours.

-If TD17 does become Paulette, that would set the record for the earliest formation for the 16th tropical storm in the Atlantic Basin, beating out Hurricane Philippe in 2011, which acquired the name Ophelia when it developed into a tropical storm on the 17th of September that year.
+If TD17 does become Paulette, that would set the record for the earliest "P" named storm on record, beating out Hurricane Philippe in 2011.

 Storm Ready 2020: Preparing in a Pandemic